SWIMMING POOL GATES

 1. Gates open outward away from the pool.

-This is so that if a child can jimmy open the gate he/she will still have to move around and inside the panel to reach the pool area.
+This is so that if a child can jimmy open the gate, they will still have to move around and inside the panel to reach the pool area.

-2. Swimming Pool Gates are a minimum height 4′ on the OUTSIDE GRADE
+2. Swimming Pool Gates are a minimum height of 4′ on the OUTSIDE GRADE

 I have heard some people argue that the inside of the gate was 4′ high even though the outside is less than 4′.
-Even if codes inspector does not catch this, common sense tells us that the OBJECTIVE IS TO KEEP SMALL CHILDREN FROM ENTERING THE POOL AREA FROM OUTSIDE THE GATE!
-You may not have small children in your home, but maybe your neighbors do, maybe the grandparents down the street have small children visiting.
-The point being, do it right, take precautions, keep your beautiful pool as safe as possible!
+Even if the code inspector does not catch this, common sense tells us that the OBJECTIVE IS TO KEEP SMALL CHILDREN FROM ENTERING THE POOL AREA FROM OUTSIDE THE GATE!
+You may not have small children in your home, but maybe your neighbors do, or maybe the grandparents down the street have small children visiting.
+The point is, do it right, take precautions, and keep your beautiful pool as safe as possible!

 3. Swimming Pool Gates are to be SELF CLOSING!

 This is a super easy regulation to follow.
-Newer technology has spring loaded hinges with lifetime residential warranties (tested for over 10,000 closings).
-These lifetime warranty hinges are self closing with ADJUSTABLE TENSION SPRINGS.
+Newer technology has spring-loaded hinges with lifetime residential warranties (tested for over 10,000 closings).
+These lifetime warranty hinges are self-closing with ADJUSTABLE TENSION SPRINGS.
 Why is that important?
-Over time everything settles to one degree or another.
-The gate may misalign, hinges that closed well need tightening, swimming pool gates latches need adjusting.
+Over time, everything settles to one degree or another.
+The gate may misalign, hinges that are closed will need tightening, and swimming pool gate latches will need adjusting.
 To keep the swimming pool gates effective, you need to check twice a year during the season to make sure working properly.
-Tension adjustment should close the gate from wide open and also when open only an inch.
+Tension adjustment should close the gate from wide open and also when opening only an inch.
 That gate is useless if it only closes part of the way and does not latch!

 4. Swimming Pool Gates are to be SELF LATCHING!

-The swimming pool gates are to be self closing, and also to be self latching!
+The swimming pool gates are to be self-closing and self-latching!
 We like to use a magnetic adjustable latch called AQUA-LATCH for our swimming pool gates.
-Like the hinges these great latches are tested for 10,000 closings and have a great tract record.
-With a lifetime warranty included that makes a great latch.
-We also use the long tube AQUA-LATCH so to raise the release knob to 54″ minimum code across the country.
-Yes you can have a pool code fence and gate that is 48″ but your release latch is required to be 54″ for child safety.
+Like the hinges, these great latches are tested for 10,000 closings and have a great track record, with a lifetime warranty included that makes a great latch.
+We also use the long tube AQUA-LATCH so to raise the release knob to a 54″ minimum code across the country.
+Yes you can have a pool code fence and gate that is 48″, but your release latch is required to be 54″ for child safety.

 5. Swimming Pool Gates have less than 4″ opening between pickets.

-This is the same rule as for the swimming pool gates as the swimming pool fence, a 4″ sphere cannot pass between the pickets securing the pool area.
-The idea behind this rule is that if a child can get his/her head thru the pickets then they can enter into the pool area.
+This is the same rule for the swimming pool gates as the swimming pool fence, a 4″ sphere cannot pass between the pickets securing the pool area.
+The idea behind this rule is that if a child can get their head through the pickets, then they can enter the pool area.

 So there you have it, the basic rules for swimming pool gates to secure your pool area.
-Remember to check with local codes enforcement for up to date changes in the codes, also your insurance provider to see if they have more stringent requirements.
-If you do not follow the insurance provider requirements they could possible deny any claim you may have.
+Remember to check with local code enforcement for up-to-date changes in the codes, and also your insurance provider to see if they have more stringent requirements.
+If you do not follow the insurance provider’s requirements, they could deny any claim you may have.

 Swimming pools are a great asset to your home, and we want you to be safe enjoying your pool.
-Remember, swimming pool gates and fencing are just one part of an overall safety plan which should include, pool water disturbance alarms, door alarms (house to pool area), adult supervision of children along with others.
+Remember, swimming pool gates and fencing are just one part of an overall safety plan which should include pool water disturbance alarms, door alarms (house to the pool area), and adult supervision of children along with others.